Boiled Chestnuts. How and How Long to Cook Chestnuts

-Try it once and you'll be ready to eat them daily!
-Ease of preparation Chestnuts are a national dish in France, and the French are known to know a lot about food.
-Having tried boiled chestnuts once, I am ready to eat them at least daily.
+Try them once and you'll be ready to eat them every day!
+Easy to make.
+Chestnuts are a national dish in France, and the French, as everyone knows, know a thing or two about food.
+Once I tried boiled chestnuts, I was ready to eat them every single day.

 AnyaAuthor avatar